Reclaim Therapy's Favorite Somatic Healing Tools

 Progressive Muscle Relaxation

 Tense a muscle group for five seconds, then release.
-Move through your whole body.
+Move through your entire body.
 This practice helps you notice the difference between tension and relaxation, and it gives your body a clear signal to let go of holding patterns.

 Gentle Movement